Yoloyoda/abap-for-cloud-development-cheatsheet/solution_syntax/README.md

 Step2.
 Read the XSTRING to with xco_cp_xlsx.
 This class will read worksheet specified.
 Prepare an internal table that matches the file structure of excel.
 Use IF_XCO_XLSX_RA_WORKSHEET to select the range of the worksheet.
 Finally, use write_to method in if_xco_xlsx_ra_rs_operation_fc to write the values in internal table.

-Find demo program for Excel upload to itab [here](https://github.com/Yoloyoda/abap-for-cloud-development-cheatsheet/blob/main/src/zexcel_itab.clas.abap)
+find demo object for Excel upload to itab [here](https://github.com/Yoloyoda/abap-for-cloud-development-cheatsheet/blob/main/src/zexcel_itab.clas.abap)

 <img width="349" alt="Excel2" src="https://github.com/Yoloyoda/abap-for-cloud-development-cheatsheet/assets/49046663/82427493-5541-4d2f-b9ab-04f01159bc4d">